argyle77/tensorPattern/README.txt

-Tensor pattern generation - Version 3.8.0
+Tensor pattern generation - Version 4.0.0
-Added to info display, added image load, fps control, bi-planes.
-Released to pdf and decom 2010 lists.

-"Frostbyte was an enigineer."
+Controls are in the form of a gui.
+The gui is incomplete.
+This is a proof of concept.

+"Be the light you wish to see in the world. "

 This pattern outputs as UDP to the tensor wall.
 There is a preview window using SDL.

-Controls keys are listed next to the preview.
-Unmodified keys, backspace, esc, return alter the text buffer.

 NOTE: SDL GFX is required for this version.
 There is no cmake module for ensuring that this is on the system, so be sure to install libsdl-gfx1.2-dev